apache/daffodil-site/site/layers.md

   - `twobyteswap`
   - `fourbyteswap`
 - Namespace URI: urn:org.apache.daffodil.layers.byteSwap
-- Parameter Variables: None
+- Parameter Variables:
+  - `requireLengthInWholeWords` - an `xs:string` which can be "yes" or "no".
+Defaults to "no".
+  Indicates whether it is a processing error if the layer length turns out to not be a multiple of the word size.
+If bound to a string other than "yes" or "no" it is a Schema Definition Error.
 - Result Variables: None

-Layer that re-orders bytes according to the word size which is 2 for `twobyteswap` and 4 for `fourbyteswap` respectively.
+Layers that re-order bytes according to the word size which is 2 for `twobyteswap` and 4 for `fourbyteswap` respectively.
-This layer implements streaming behavior.
-It does not require buffering up the data.
-So it can be used on very large data objects.
+These layers implement streaming behavior, meaning they do not require buffering up the data; hence, they can be used on very large data objects.
 Bytes within the wrapped input stream are re-ordered _word size_ bytes at a time.

-For example, if
-the wrapped input stream contains 10 bytes and word size is 4, then the bytes from the wrapped input stream are returned in the order 4 3 2 1 8 7 6 5 10 9.
+For example, with the `requireLengthInWholeWords` as "no" (the default), if the wrapped input stream contains 10 bytes and word size is 4, then the bytes from the wrapped input stream are returned in the order 4 3 2 1 8 7 6 5 10 9.
+Note that the last 4-byte word is incomplete, but the 2 available bytes are re-ordered anyway.
 If wordsize were 2 then the bytes from the wrapped input stream are returned in the order 2 1 4 3 6 5 8 7 10 9.

+If `requireLengthInWholeWords` is bound to "yes", then if the length is not a multiple of the word size a processing error occurs.

 ----